Fresno Pacific University

-Fresno Pacific University (FPU) is a private Christian university in Fresno, California.
-It was founded as the Pacific Bible Institute in 1944 by the Pacific District Conference of Mennonite Brethren Churches.
+Fresno Pacific University (FPU) is a private Christian university in Fresno, California, United States.
+It was founded as the Pacific Bible Institute in 1944 by the Pacific District Conference of U.S. Conference of Mennonite Brethren Churches.
 The university awarded its first Bachelor of Arts degree in 1965.
 The first master's degree program was introduced in 1975.

 History

 At the time of its founding, Pacific Bible Institute was located in a large home at 1095 N. Van Ness Ave.
 There were five staff members and twenty-eight students.
 By the time the first school year was finished, a former YWCA building at the corner of Tuolumne and L streets (originally designed by Julia Morgan) had been purchased, and the next school year began in this building.

 By 1958, land was purchased for the construction of the current campus near the corner of Butler and Chestnut, along with the Mennonite Brethren Biblical Seminary and the new Butler Avenue Mennonite Brethren Church.
 Construction began on a new classroom building that year, and two dormitory buildings one year later.
 The classroom building was ready for use in the fall of 1959, but the dorm buildings were not completed until 1961 because of financial difficulties.

 The Bible Institute became an accredited junior college in 1961, and decided to develop a four-year program two years later, in 1963.
 In 1964, Pacific Bible Institute changed its name to Pacific College, and became accredited with the WASC the next year.
 By 1967, the decision was made to add graduate courses, and the accreditation for the first master of arts program was received from WASC in 1975.
 The college changed its name to Fresno Pacific College in 1976 and to Fresno Pacific University in 1997.

 In 2010 the Mennonite Brethren Biblical Seminary became a part of the university, and changed its name to Fresno Pacific University Biblical Seminary.

 The university was granted an exception to Title IX in 2015 which allows it to legally discriminate against LGBT students.
-Same-sex sexual activity by students is considered grounds for removal from campus.
-The school considers gay marriage to be anti-Christian.
+Same-sex sexual activity by students (as well as any heterosexual sexual activity outside of marriage) is a violation of university residential policies.
+In 2015 then-president Richard Kriegbaum stated that gay marriage was "anti-Christian."